powerdudeg4/possumblog/README.md

 [![forthebadge](https://forthebadge.com/images/badges/it-works-why.svg)](https://forthebadge.com)

-Source code for my website and the PossumBlog CMS.
-Will have to split both in the future.
+Source code for the PossumBlog CMS.

 # Setting up
 As of the development phase, use XAMPP to set up and test PossumBlog.